rizquadnan/workshop-life-at-tech-backend/README.md

 # The App

-Please take a look at the docs folder in this repo
+Please take a look at the docs folder in this repo for explainations of the app

 # The Workshop